BasyninNikita/practice_ci/README.md

 ## Getting started

-To  it  for  to get started with GitLab, here's a list of recommended next steps.
+To get started with GitLab, here's a list of recommended next steps.

 Already a pro?  edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!